martroben/horizon_analyzer/doc/dev_notes.md

+# 2025-02-15
+Improved OpenAIRE request data structure.

+Tested getting Horizon project code by project title from OpenAIRE API.
+Ran into various undocumented problems.
+Sent a help request to the OpenAIRE graph helpdesk.

 # 2025-02-14
 It seems that a lot of Horizon projects in ETIS don't have Horizon project IDs.
 That means there is no way to join data from openAIRE.